PioniaPHP-project/pionia-docs/content/docs/documentation/1000_logging.md

 ### Renaming the logs.

-Currently, all logs indicate the `pionia` prefix.
+By default, all logs indicate the `pionia` prefix.
 You can change this by defining the `APP_NAME` setting in the `settings.ini` file:

 ```ini
 [SERVER]